sdouglas/biomod/jamboree/index.md

 Hotel bookings may be made at <a href="https://gc.synxis.com/rez.aspx?Hotel=75030&Chain=1003&arrive=11/3/2017&depart=11/5/2017&adult=1&child=0&group=58591">Hotel Zelos - BIOMOD 2017 - November 3 and 4.</a>

 The room block covers the nights of November 3 and 4 only.
 If you are arriving earlier, please complete your booking for these two nights, and then email Rebecca Wheeler with your confirmation number and your preferred check-in date.
 She will then be able to alter your reservation accordingly.
 There are a limited number of rooms available for early arrivals at the group rate of $239 per night so please book as soon as possible.
+The hotel is not able to offer the group rate for stays beyond November 4.

-Unfortunately, the hotel is not able to offer the group rate for stays beyond November 4.
+Reservations must be made by September 18, 2017 to receive the discounted group rate and the BIOMOD room credit.

 ## Important Dates